Why can't the English teach their children how to speak?

 and Christian Victor, Prince of Schleswig-Holstein

-Text on the bronze plate: Francis Drake sailed from Plymouth on December 13, 1577, to begin the "famous voyage" during which he traversed the Straight of Magellan and discovered Drake Passage south of Cape Horn.
-Drake then sailed the Golden Hinde north and in June 1579 landed in California: He took possession of that region for Queen Elizabeth naming it Nova Albion.
-He returned to Plymouth September 26, 1580, having circumnavigated the globe.
-Drake was knighted aboard the Golden Hinde at Deptford in the presence of Queen Elisabeth on April 4, 1581.
+Text on the bronze plate: Francis Drake sailed from Plymouth on December 13, 1577, to begin the "famous voyage" during which he traversed the Strait of Magellan and discovered the Drake Passage south of Cape Horn.
+Drake then sailed the Golden Hinde north and in June 1579 landed in California.
+He took possession of that region for Queen Elizabeth, naming it Nova Albion.
+He returned to Plymouth on September 26, 1580, having circumnavigated the globe.
+Drake was knighted aboard the Golden Hinde at Deptford in the presence of Queen Elizabeth on April 4, 1581.
 Do Californians know that they belong to the Commonwealth of Nations?

 Quitting the Hoe where Sir Francis finished his game of bowls before descending to the Plymouth harbor and attacking the Spanish Armada, our group passed a monument with a memorial plate:

-A replica of the Mayflower in Plymouth harbor.
-A commemorative plate reads: On the 6th of September 1620, in the Mayoralty of Thomas Fownes after being "kindly entertained and courteously used by divers friends there dwelling" the Pilgrim Fathers sailed from Plymouth in the Mayflower, in the Providence of God to settle in NEW PLYMOUTH, and to lay the foundation of the NEW ENGLAND STATES.
-The ancient Cawsey where they embarked was destroyed not many Years afterwards, but the Site of their Embarkation is marked by the Stone bearing the name of the MAYFLOWER in the pavement of the adjacent Pier.
-This Tablet was erected in the Mayoralty of I. T. Bond 1891, to commemorate their Departure, and the visit to Plymouth in July of that Year of a number of their Descendants and Representatives.
+A replica of the Mayflower in Plymouth Harbor.
+A commemorative plate reads: On September 6 1620, in the Mayoralty of Thomas Fownes after being "kindly entertained and courteously used by divers friends there dwelling" the Pilgrim Fathers sailed from Plymouth in the Mayflower, in the Providence of God to settle in NEW PLYMOUTH, and to lay the foundation of the NEW ENGLAND STATES.
+The ancient Cawsey, where they embarked, was destroyed not many Years afterwards, but the Site of their Embarkation is marked by the Stone bearing the name of the MAYFLOWER in the pavement of the adjacent Pier.
+This Tablet was erected in the Mayoralty of I. T. Bond in 1891, to commemorate their Departure and the visit to Plymouth in July of that Year of several of their Descendants and Representatives.

 One of the trip's highlights was visiting Lanhydrock, the most complete Victorian country house in Cornwall, with its beautiful park and gardens.

-The National Trust made the house's interior most attractive for the visitor by decorating it with artifacts from those good old times.
+The National Trust made the house's interior most attractive for visitors by decorating it with artifacts from the good old days.
 Sitting around a decorated table ...

 ... and sipping French water: